 I have a problem with friends giving me gifts.
 Don’t get me wrong, I really appreciate the gifts.
 The trouble is that they’re so thoughtful about choosing something that is 1) very interesting to me, 2) I can’t get anywhere outside of Japan, sometimes even one city, and 3) often comprise painstakingly crafted self-published works or other things requiring large time commitments.
 Figuring out how I am ever supposed to return the gestures has been a head scratching struggle that has yet to yield a good idea.

-The friends I refer to are members of the butaitanbou (舞台探訪 scene hunting) community, the subset of pop culture tourism pioneers among what practitioners refer to as seichijunrei (聖地巡礼 holy land pilgrimage), or contents tourism (コンテンツツーリズム) by academics who study the phenomena.
+The friends I refer to are members of the butaitanbou (舞台探訪 scene hunting) community, the subset of pop culture tourism pioneers among what practitioners refer to as seichijunrei (聖地巡礼 sacred site pilgrimage), or contents tourism (コンテンツツーリズム) by academics who study the phenomena.

 The formal community group (舞台探訪者コミュニティ), abbreviated as BTC, has both an active online presence and periodic gatherings for members and friends to stay connected.
 There is public information site and an invitation-only bulletin board and chat space we use for planning events and sharing private information among the group.
 But most of the real-time discussion happens over Twitter.
 This daily back and forth is so lively I’ve had to create Twitter lists that filter everyone into concentric circles.
 I choose the size of the circle depending on how much time I have and how deep I want to go on a particular day.
 Still, this all remains a distant second to sitting around a table of smiling faces, so I try my best to meet up with as many people as I can when I travel.
 The more the merrier is a truism here as well, though even a quick hello while crossing paths at a train station is meaningful too.
 This post is a journal of these gatherings during 2015 autumn.